 Maasai Living Cultures

-The Maasai Living Cultures Project started in 2017 when Samwel Nangiria visited the Pitt Rivers Museum as part of an Indigenous Leadership programme organised by the NGO Insightshare.
-Over the course of three years, three visits by Maasai representatives from both Kenya and Tanzania have taken place.
-During these visits, the delegates expressed their concerns about the presence of 5 of the 188 objects in the Museum and indicated that without spiritual intervention their continued presence in Oxford would cause great concern.
-We are awaiting further guidance from the Chief Laibon (spiritual leader) of the Maasai, Laibon Mokompo Ole Parit, on this issue and to find ways forward with the Maasai community.
-Conversations have also started about the way the Museum speaks about the Maasai in its displays, databases and education programmes.
+The Maasai Living Cultures Project started in 2017 when human rights activist Samwel Nangiria visited the Pitt Rivers Museum as part of an Indigenous Leadership programme organised by Insightshare.
+Over the course of the next three years, three further visits were made by Maasai representatives from both Kenya and Tanzania to give guidance on the 188 Maasai objects in the collections at Pitt Rivers Museum and also the collections at Cambridge and the Horniman.
+During these visits, the delegates expressed their concerns about the presence of 5 objects in the Pitt Rivers collections and indicated that without spiritual intervention their continued presence in Oxford would cause great concern.

 In November 2017 and 2018, Maasai delegates visited the Museum to discuss the care of their objects, following their statement that they were concerned and “annoyed, annoyed, annoyed” about the objects’ presence in the Museum, framing Maasai culture as though it was in the past.
 In fact, Maasai groups in Kenya and Tanzania are actively resisting the erosion of their land and culture.